MooersLab/voice-typing-quiz/README.md

 Probably works in Colab too.
 Select the approprite Python kernel that taps into the Python interpreter with pytictoc installed.

-The advantage of this approach is that results can be stored in the Notebook.
+The advantages of this approach is that results can be stored in the Notebookand and its.

 Check on present working directory in Jupyter by entering the following in a code cell.